Ecclesiastical Household: College of Chaplains

-The College of Chaplains is under the Clerk of the Closet, an office dating from 1437.
-It is normally held by a diocesan bishop, who may however remain in office after leaving his see.
+The College of Chaplains is overseen by the Clerk of the Closet, a position normally held by a serving diocesan bishop (who may however remain in office for a time after leaving his or her See).
 The current clerk is Richard Jackson, Bishop of Hereford.
-The Deputy Clerk of the Closet, a new office dating only from 1677, is Paul Wright, Domestic Chaplain to the Sovereign and Sub-dean of the Chapel Royal and the sole full-time clerical member of the household.
-The sub-dean is assisted by Priests-in-Ordinary to the Sovereign.

 The Clerk of the Closet is responsible for advising the Private Secretary to the Sovereign on the names for candidates to fill vacancies in the Roll of Chaplains to the Sovereign.
-He presents bishops for homage to the sovereign; examines any theological books to be presented to the sovereign; and preaches annually in the Chapel Royal, St James's Palace.
+He or she also presents newly elected diocesan bishops for homage to the sovereign, and examines any theological books to be presented to the sovereign.
 He receives a salary of £7 a year.